 - 20.1: The City agrees to provide all uniforms and equipment necessary to perform the duties of a Police Lieutenant. - 20.2: All Lieutenants assigned to plain clothes regular work assignments shall receive a clothing allowance of \$750 per year.
 Such clothing allowance shall be prorated and paid on a biweekly basis.
-Such funds are intended for the purchase of civilian clothing within the guidelines established by the Chief of Police. - 20.3: Bargaining unit employees shall be provided a cell phone stipend in the amount of \$75.00 per month. which shall be paid subject to normal payroll deductions/taxes.
+Such funds are intended for the purchase of civilian clothing within the guidelines established by the Chief of Police.
+Employees shall not be eligible for the plain-clothes assignment while on light duty, leave without pay, or extended leaves of absences. - 20.3: Bargaining unit employees shall be provided a cell phone stipend in the amount of \$75.00 per month, which shall be paid subject to normal payroll deductions/taxes.
 Employees receiving this stipend must maintain cell phone service, including e-mail and text service, and must respond to phone calls and emails related to City business in a timely manner.
 Employees who are provided this stipend must also provide the Chief of Police with their current cell phone number within two days of activation or from any change.
 The City is not responsible for any charges or obligations that result from service agreements entered by the employees.
 The cell phones belong to the employees.
-Nevertheless, because the cell phones will be used for City business, the phone records, including monthly statements, may be subject to the requirements of the Florida Public Records Law, with the exception of any information that is considered exempt from public disclosure under such laws.
+Nevertheless, because the cell phones will be used for City business, the phone records, including monthly statements, may be subject to the requirements of the Florida Public Records Law, with the exception of any information that is considered confidential and exempt from public disclosure under such laws.
 Either party may request this Section be re-opened for negotiation in the event that measures that conflict with this Section are deemed necessary in order to most efficiently comply with Florida Public Records Law.
+Employees shall not be eligible for the cell phone stipend while on leave without pay or extended leaves of absence; however, employees' responsibility to keep the City apprised of their contact information and to respond to phone calls from the City in a timely manner is not relieved during such temporary ineligibility for the stipend.